 Cloud hosting still won't be for everyone, and small, simple websites are likely to be better off with regular packages.
 But the technology has a lot to offer anyone with larger or more ambitious projects, and many hosts run free trials which make it easy to explore their abilities for yourself.

-There are three plans available, Cloud Startup, Cloud Professional, and Cloud Global, all of which offer unlimited websites and unlimited bandwidth for your account.
+There are three plans available, Cloud Startup, Cloud Professional, and Cloud Enterprise, all of which offer 300 websites and unlimited bandwidth for your account.

-Pricing depends on how long you commit to the service.
+We found that the pricing depends on how long you commit to the service.
 For the Cloud Startup plan, it costs $29.00 on a month to month basis.
 However, if you commit for a year the monthly cost falls to $12.99 a month.
-For a two-year contract, it drops to $10.99 a month, and for a four-year contract it falls to $9.99 a month.
+For a two-year contract, it drops to $10.99 per month, and for a four-year contract, it falls to $9.99 a month.(opens in new tab)

-If you only need to host a website rather than additional business data, then HostGator's cloud platform could be a more ideal choice.
-Unlike normal web hosting, Hostgator's cloud hosting platform spreads your website load across multiple virtual server instances for more reliable and scalable hosting, but it's as easy to use as standard shared hosting, and only costs a little more.
+If you only need to host a website rather than additional business data, then HostGator's cloud platform (opens in new tab) could be a more ideal choice.
+Unlike normal web hosting, Hostgator's cloud hosting platform spreads your website load across multiple virtual server instances for more reliable and scalable hosting, but it's as easy to use as standard shared hosting (in our opinion), and only costs a little more.

 For example, the baseline Hatchling Cloud plan gets you support for one domain, unmetered bandwidth and storage, a share of up to two cores and 2GB RAM, and distributed Varnish caching to speed up the loading of static content.
-You can get started for as little as $4.95 (£3.7) a month if you buy three years upfront, although the price leaps to $8.95 (£6.40) on renewal.
+You can get started for as little as $3.13 (£2.26) per month if you buy three years upfront, although the price leaps to $8.95 (£6.40) on renewal.

-If you need something more powerful, the top-of-the-range Business Cloud plan supports unlimited domains, gives you up to six cores and 6GB RAM, and includes private SSL and a dedicated IP.
-Another chunky introductory discount means you can pay as little as $9.95 (£7.45) a month over three years, but after that, you'll pay $17.95 (£12.80) per month.
+We tested out its more powerful package, the Business Cloud plan, which supports unlimited domains, provides up to six cores and 6GB RAM, and includes private SSL and a dedicated IP.
+Another chunky introductory discount means you can pay as little as $6.28 (£4.54) per month over three years, but after that, you'll pay $17.95 (£12.80) per month.

-Benefits of the cloud plans include (up to) twice as fast load times, along with more site statistics, and because your site is mirrored across multiple devices, the ability to switch your site to another server in the event of a hardware failure.
+We found some benefits of the cloud plans include up to twice as fast load times, along with more site statistics, and because websites are mirrored across multiple devices, HostGator enables the ability to switch a website to another server in the event of a hardware failure.

 But the key advantage of all cloud hosting schemes is scalability.
 If your site can't cope with demand, you can scale up to eight cores and 8GB RAM with a click.
 There's no waiting around for someone to process your order and no downtime while your web space is reallocated – you get the extra resources right away.

-Also, while prices go up after the initial discount promotion, they still remain extremely competitive.
+Also, while prices go up after the initial discount promotion (similar to Hostinger) they still remain extremely competitive.(opens in new tab)

-At first glance, cloud hosting products seem to be divided into two clear groups: enterprise-level technology from Amazon, Microsoft, IBM and more, or simpler and more user-friendly products from hosts like Hostgator.
+At first glance, cloud hosting products seem to be divided into two clear groups: enterprise-level technology from Amazon, Microsoft, IBM and more, or simpler and more user-friendly products from hosts such as HostGator.

 Cloudways (opens in new tab) represents an interesting middle path.
 The company offers managed cloud hosting which is powered by your choice of the top providers – Amazon, Google, DigitalOcean, Linode or Vultr are supported – and comes packed with features, yet is configured from a simple web console which is just as easy to use as the more basic competition.

-Bluehost is a company based in Utah which is owned by web giant Endurance International Group (EIG).
-It offers basic shared hosting from $2.75 monthly (on a three-year contract), with WordPress plans starting at $17.95 per month (although that’s also a discounted introductory rate).
+It offers basic shared hosting from $2.75 monthly (on a three-year contract), with managed WordPress plans starting at $9.95 per month (although that’s also a discounted introductory rate).

-For the money, you get automated setup for WordPress, not to mention other popular apps via a Mojo Marketplace-powered system.
-There’s also a cPanel-based area to allow expert users to tweak things.
+When we signed up, we received automated setup for WordPress, not to mention other popular apps via a Mojo Marketplace-powered system.
+Similar to Hostinger, we were also offered a cPanel-based area to allow our experts to tweak things.